NickyRahman/week2ResearchRepoDemo/reflective-prompts.md

 ### 24. What is an MVP?
 How would you describe it to a group of 6 year olds?
 **MVP** stands for **minimum viable product**.
 A minimum viable product (MVP) is a development technique in which a new product or website is developed with sufficient features to satisfy early adopters.
 The final, complete set of features is only designed and developed after considering feedback from the product's initial users.
-Explaining to a 6 year old,..
-I HAVE NO IDEA...
+Explaining to a 6 year old, I would use a programme like SCRATCH to help them understand the concept of MVP.

 ### 25. What is the hardest problem you have solved so far?
 Explaining MVP to 6-year olds.